GSA/digitalgov.gov/content/post/2015-07-07-trends-on-tuesday-trends-in-cms.md

 date: 2015-07-07 11:57:30 -0400
 title: 'Trends on Tuesday\: Trends in CMS'
 summary: 'A&nbsp;Content Management System&nbsp;(CMS) allows people to easily publish, maintain and update information online.
 Choosing a CMS (or deciding whether you need one at all) is one that many agencies have faced.
-It&rsquo;s not an easy choice because there are many solutions available to content managers.
+It’snot an easy choice because there are many solutions available to content managers.
 As government agencies, the majority of content we deliver is'
 authors: [kdaniel]
 categories:
   - Content